Christmas in Italy from the tree day to La Befana. Discover all the Italian Christmas traditions, the food, and the fun facts.

 - Buccellato from Sicily – dried figs stuffed shortcrust pastry;

-- many cookies – more or less the same families bake for Festa dei Morti (Death’s Day) and that you can find on the Red & Orange Issue of the Gourmet Mag.
+- many cookies – more or less the same cookies families bake for the Festa dei Morti (Dead’s Day) – you can find some recipes on the Red & Orange Issue of the Gourmet Mag.

 - Neapolitan Struffoli;